 Country music is a varied beast, which dips its toe in a vast array of styles and sub-genres like rockabilly, bluegrass and Nashville to name a few.
-It also has the magical ability to tell the most amazing stories, evoking emotions which range from despair, to rage, to elation.
+Its songs also have the magical ability to tell the most amazing stories, evoking emotions which range from love, to rage, to elation.

-Ahead of the return of pop-up station BBC Radio 2 Country, which you can find more about here, we’ve managed to whittle this diverse genre down into a brief list of its finest tunes.
-So, without further ado, it’s time to say howdy partner to the 10 best country songs of all time.
+Ahead of the return of pop-up station BBC Radio 2 Country, which you can find more about here, we’ve managed to chart this diverse genre's history down into an essential list of its finest tunes.
+So, without further ado, it’s time to say howdy partner to the best country songs of all time.
 Yeehaw!

 Dolly Parton - Jolene